Ujjalt/ujjaltimshina/_pages/about.md

   color: #b9d6b4;
   text-align: center;
 ">
 Truth is rarely seen at a single scale.
+Keep your cursor fixed on one line and slowly zoom in and out to see what matters most.
 </div>